 Pulliam narrowed his eyes and was about to answer when Deek Morgan left his seat and stood in the aisle.
 "Well, sir, I have listened and I believe I have heard as much as I need to.
 Now, you all listen to me.
-Close.
-Nobody, I mean nobody is going to change the Oven or call it something strange.
+Real close.
+Nobody, I mean nobody, is going to change the Oven or call it something strange.
 Nobody is going to mess with a thing our grandfathers built.
 They made each and every brick one at a time with their own hands."
 Deek looked steadily at Roy.
 "They dug the clay--not you.
 They carried the hod--not you.
 They mixed the mortar--not a one of you.
 They made good red brick for that oven when their own shelter was sticks and sod.
 You understand what I'm telling you?
 And we respected what they had gone through to do it.
 Nothing was handled more gently than the bricks those men--men, hear me? not slaves ex or otherwise--the bricks those men made.
 Tell, them, Roger, how delicate was the separation, how we wrapped them, each and every one.
 Tell them, Fleet.
 You, Sargeant, you tell him if I'm lying.
 Me and my brother lifted that iron.
 The two of us.
-W And if some letters fell off, it wasn't due to us because we packed it in straw like it was a baby.
+And if some letters fell off, it wasn't due to us because we packed it Mewing lamb in straw like it was a baby.
 So, understand me when I tell you nobody is going to come along some eighty years later claiming to know better what men who went through hell to learn knew.
-Act short with me all you want, you in long trouble if you think you can disrespect a row you never hoed." [quiet, then amens] "Seems to me, Deek, they are respecting it."
-Misner said. " It's because they do know the Oven's value that they want to give it new life."
+Act short with me all you want, you in long trouble if you think you can disrespect a row you never hoed."
+Twenty varieties of "amen" italicized Deek's pronouncement.
+The point he'd made would have closed off further argument if Misner had not said: "Seems to me, Deek, they are respecting it.
+It's because they do know the Oven's value that they want to give it new life."
+The mutter unleashed by his obvious shift to the young peoples' position rose to a roar that subsided only to hear how the antagonists responded.
 "They don't want to give it nothing.
 They want to kill it, change it into something they made up."
 "It's our history, too.
 Not just yours," said Roy.